 - 2008: Alan H. Fleischmann, SIS/BA/BS '87

-Established in 2009 by members of the SIS undergraduate class of 1967, the Class of 1967 Prize is awarded in memory of deceased classmates.
-The prize, awarded annually, honors an SIS international undergraduate student who exemplifies the ideals of the school.
+Established in 2009 by members of the SIS undergraduate class of 1967, the Class of 1967 Prize is awarded in memory of their classmates.
+The prize, awarded annually, honors an SIS international undergraduate student who exemplifies the SIS ideals of service.

 Current Class of 1967 Prize Recipient